Halloween Busy Box- Get Spooky with your Preschooler

 Number Sets and Counting

 Use the Halloween 10 Frame to count your candy.
-Get the Halloween erasers to make sets and count with or without the ten frame.
+Get the Halloween erasers to make sets and count with or without the ten frames.